jelastic/jem/README.md

 _**git.lib**_ - library, that implements GIT management stuff

 ## **Application Layer Modules**  (green-colored)
 **Application Layer Modules** are designed for managing different application stacks inside containers.
-Such operations can be performed by Jelastic Platform Core or manually, with the help of command line interface.
+Such operations can be performed by the Platform Core or manually, with the help of command line interface.
 Each application module usually has functions, that are externally available from JEM.
 In case a module has a list of implementations, needed for different kinds of stacks, it includes specific extra libraries (each of which have unique implementation recipes, created specifically for a particular stack).
 Functions inside stack libraries are internal and cannot be called other than by parent module of this library.

 The list of application modules includes: